elgentos/http-statuscode-checker/README.md

 Options:
-  -u, --url-header=URL-HEADER      Name of header in CSV file for URL [default: "url"] -b, --base-uri=BASE-URI          Set the base URI to be prepended for relative URLs -a, --user-agent[=USER-AGENT]    Set the user agent to be used for the requests -d, --delay=DELAY                Delay between requests [default: 500] -f, --file-output[=FILE-OUTPUT]  Write output to CSV file
+  -u, --url-header=URL-HEADER      Name of header in CSV file for URL [default: "url"] -b, --base-uri=BASE-URI          Set the base URI to be used (existing base URI will be replaced) -a, --user-agent[=USER-AGENT]    Set the user agent to be used for the requests -d, --delay=DELAY                Delay between requests [default: 500] -f, --file-output[=FILE-OUTPUT]  Write output to CSV file